Strong Convergence of Vorticities in the 2D Viscosity Limit on a Bounded Domain: Introduction

 Let us give some context and explanation.
 The viscosity limit problem has been under intense mathematical scrutiny for decades.
 When there are no physical boundaries (that is, $\Omega=\R^d$ or $\Omega=\mathbb{T}^d$, the flat $d$-dimensional torus) and the solution of Euler is sufficiently smooth, then the convergence can easily be obtained by a relative energy estimate as given, for instance, in~\cite[Section 4.4]{PLL96}.
 Other methods and stronger results for the regular case without boundary can be found in~\cite{Swann,Kato72,Const86,Mas07}.

 At low regularity, when no `good' solution of Euler is available, virtually nothing is known about the viscosity limit.
 (What counts as `good' depends on the space dimension, but in any case essentially one space derivative of velocity is needed.)
 But even when there is a strong solution of Euler, things get vastly more complicated as soon as a physical boundary enters the scene.
-The reason for this is the mentioned mismatch between the boundary conditions for Navier-Stokes and Euler, resulting in the formation of a boundary layer and the production of vorticity (which we will explain shortly when discussing the 2D case).
+The reason for this is the mismatch between the boundary conditions: For the Navier--Stokes equations, the natural boundary condition is no-slip, which requires the fluid to remain at rest on the boundary.
+As a result, tangential flows near the boundary generate vortices that could eventually detach and move toward the interior.
+In contrast, the Euler equations are governed by no-penetration boundary conditions, which allow for non-zero tangential flows.